Towards a Multi-Embodied Grasping Agent: Method

-This fundamental transformation, which ensures the feature representation covaries with the physical state, is visualized in Figure~\ref{fig:equivariant_concept}.
-This operation aligns the feature embedding with the joint's local orientation.
-To recover the scalar features of a revolute joint, we leverage the kinematic chain.
-We compute a channel-wise dot product between the rotated child embedding $\mathbf{z}'_i$ and its parent's rotated embedding, producing channel-wise scalars that are a function of the relative rotation between features.
-These scalars are then used in a lightweight attention mechanism to modulate the channels of $\mathbf{z}'_i$ with the $\textrm{dir\_mod}$ operator, thereby conditioning it on the whole gripper configuration.
-This scalar mechanism only requires the relative transform between parent and child, making it robust to the choice of coordinate systems for each gripper.
-For joints at the root of a kinematic chain, a static auxiliary embedding is used as an anchor for this computation, which is discarded afterwards.
-To incorporate information from prismatic joints, we apply an equivariant message-passing layer over the kinematic graph.
-The messages utilize the $\textrm{dir\_mod}$ operation on the relative positions $(\mathbf{p}_i - \mathbf{p}_j)$, which encodes the translational component of the joints.
-Finally, to represent the gripper's 6-DoF global pose, we introduce two additional learnable embeddings anchored at the gripper's origin.
-In the decoding phase, the $\ell=1$ components of these two embeddings are used to predict the rotational and translational velocity fields (the twist).
-Crucially, this representation circumvents the challenge of canonical coordinate frame selection, a problem present in prior works such as DiffusionEDFs~\cite{ryu2024diffusion} and~\cite{freiberg2025diffusion}.
-Consequently, the local frames of different grippers are not required to be manually pre-aligned; their kinematic origins are sufficient.
-The learnable nature of the embeddings allows the model to implicitly establish a consistent internal frame and modulate the various frequency components of the output rotational flow.
-This process yields a total of $D_g+2$ query features, each with an associated position, that explicitly encode the gripper's kinematic structure and configuration.
-This flexibility makes the equivariant design not just a feature for improving data efficiency, but a fundamental requirement for our multi-embodiment approach.
+Finally, to represent the gripper's 6-DoF global pose, we introduce two additional learnable embeddings anchored at the gripper origin.
+In the decoding phase, the $\ell=1$ components of these predict the rotational and translational velocity fields (the twist).
+Crucially, this circumvents canonical coordinate frame selection challenges present in works such as DiffusionEDFs~\cite{ryu2024diffusion} and~\cite{freiberg2025diffusion}.
+Local frames of different grippers need not be manually pre-aligned; kinematic origins suffice.
+The learnable embeddings allow the model to implicitly establish a consistent internal frame.
+This yields $D_g+2$ query features, each with an associated position, explicitly encoding the gripper structure.
+This flexibility makes the equivariant design a fundamental requirement for our multi-embodiment approach.